Skip to content

 Procedure is what makes a bylaw enforceable.
 Without the §718.303 trail — notice, hearing, written decision, durable record — a fine is a letter, not an obligation.
 RecordGuards runs the trail.

 Most boards have bylaws.
-Most boards have rules.
-Most boards don't enforce them — because the Florida statutory process is a slog.
+Most don't enforce them — because the Florida statutory process takes more steps than any volunteer board wants to track manually.
 The violation notice has to land.
-The cure window has to open and close.
-A fining committee has to be properly seated and properly noticed.
-The owner has to get fourteen days' written notice and a real chance to be heard.
-A majority of the committee — not a majority of who showed up, a majority of the committee — has to confirm.
-The fine ledger has to track per-day accrual against a statutory cap.
+The cure window opens and closes.
+A fining committee has to be properly seated and noticed.
+The owner gets fourteen days' written notice and a real chance to be heard.
+A majority of the committee — not a majority of who showed up — has to confirm.
+Every step a board skips is a fine that doesn't hold.
+Every fine that doesn't hold is money back in the violator's pocket — and a rule that stops being a rule.

-Miss one rung on that ladder and the fine doesn't hold.
-The next violation lands and everyone in the building knows the board can't really do anything about it.
-That's the moment a bylaw stops being a rule and starts being a suggestion.
+Miss one rung and the fine doesn't hold.
+The next violation lands and the whole building knows.
+A bylaw stops being a rule and starts being a suggestion.

 What the statute actually requires